nektarv/Microprocessors-Lab/README.md

 # Microprocessors Lab

-This repository contains the exercises developed for the **Microprocessors Lab** course at the **School of Electrical and Computer Engineering** at NTUA.
+This repository contains laboratory exercises developed for the **Microprocessors Lab** course at the **School of Electrical and Computer Engineering, NTUA**.

+## 📌 Overview

-The exercises are implemented in **AVR Assembly** and **C**, targeting the **ATmega328PB** microcontroller.
+The exercises are implemented in **AVR Assembly** and **C**, targeting the **ATmega328PB microcontroller**.

+## 👤 Contribution Note
-I've only included the exercises that I implemented myself.
-The rest were implemented by my lab partner.
+I have included only the exercises that I personally implemented.
+The remaining exercises were developed by my lab partner as part of our collaborative work.